AllenInstitute/bonsai_workflows/README.md

 Bonsai Workflows
 ========================

-A collection of bonsai workflows (https://bonsai-rx.org) developed at the Allen Institute as well as analysis, data and report documenting the integration of Bonsai with the Allen Institute observatory pipeline.
+A collection of bonsai workflows (https://bonsai-rx.org) developed at the Allen Institute as well as analysis, data and reports documenting the integration of Bonsai with the Allen Institute observatory pipeline.

 Level of support
 ========================